Historical Grant

 The process can include milestone-based monthly billing in arrears.
 Applicants should ensure their project plan aligns delivery dates with invoice timing and that subcontractor commitments consider this cash flow model.
 The official page asks organisations to ensure a suitable business bank account is available to process milestone payments.

-2. Use the dedicated competition page as the source of truth for wording, questions, and any attachments.
+3. The applicant used the competition page as the source of truth for wording, eligibility, scope, and supporting documents.

-3. Build evidence for the following recurring requirements:
+4. The proposal had to provide evidence for the following requirements:

 • clear target audience, and why that audience has a defined barrier to father engagement,